inab/WfExS-backend/README.md

 optional arguments:
-  -h, --help            show this help message and exit --private-key-file PRIVATE_KEY_FILE
-                        This parameter passes the name of the file containing the private key needed to unlock an encrypted working directory. (default: None) -g, --glob            Given staged workflow names are globs (default: False)
+  -h, --help            show this help message and exit -g, --glob            Given staged workflow names are globs (default: False)

 ro-crate-payload: